wp-plugins/vicomi-comment-system/readme.txt

 1. Allowing stylish emotional comments.
 1. Not Only is it Free, It increases your users engagement to your website.
 1. Increase page views amount by 3%-10% (more traffic!) thanks to recommendation widget that recommends other content (comments) within your website.
 1. Easy to install, 5 minutes installation!
+Add comments platform for free.
 1. Allowing moderation tools, moderation insights, spam tools.
 1. Comments indexable by search engines (iFrame SEO-friendly).
 1. Attach your feelings to a comment.
+Create better comments experience.
 1. Uses the Vicomi API.
 Give you free admin and analytics tools.

 = Vicomi Features =